kglns/kglns/README.md

 - 👋 Hi, I’m kaung (https://kaung.dev/en/)
 - 👀 I’m interested in backend development
 - 🌱 I’m currently learning Kotlin
-- I have worked with Python, Java, Bash, Ruby, JavaScript
+- I have worked with Python, Java, Bash, Ruby, JavaScript, HTML/CSS

 <!---
 kglns/kglns is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.